edmd/checkout.com/docs/README.md

  	  or temporality should be applied to the tables storing transactional data:
 	  https://learn.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables
-6. The creation and application of Code First migration scripts; although this is not always possible and a database first approach is the only choice
+6. The creation and application of Code First migration scripts; although this is not always possible and a database first approach is the only choice in most brownfield cases
 7. You can optionally search the project on TODO to view further items and explanation notes

 # Result